-Beginning at least in the 13th century, people were using hollowed-out sheep and cow horns to help in hearing the world around them.
+Beginning in the 13th century, people were using hollowed-out sheep and cow horns to help in hearing the world around them.
 The funnel shape of the horns served to collect and concentrate the sound, aiming it toward the eardrum.
 The ear trumpet was invented in the 18th century.
 These metal, funnel-shaped devices served the same purpose as the animal horns, to collect sound and direct it toward the ears.
 While ear trumpets were bulky and didn’t work very well, they were the only option available until the 19th century.

 The First Electronic Hearing Aids